Q: Is it okay to have the same password for every account so it is easy to remember?

 Q: I like to use things I can remember easily for my password, like my birthday or anniversary, is that okay?

-Using information that is able to be found publicly is not going to be secure.
+Using information that is found publicly is not going to be secure.
 Important names and dates that someone can determine from your Facebook, LinkedIn, or Twitter profiles will be the first passwords that malicious individuals use.

 Q: How often should I change my password?